 1. ‘If one member suffers, all suffer together’ – The Church

 The love of God breaks through that fatal withdrawal into ourselves which is indifference.
 The Church offers us this love of God by her teaching and especially by her witness.
 But we can only bear witness to what we ourselves have experienced.
 Christians are those who let God clothe them with goodness and mercy, with Christ, so as to become, like Christ, servants of God and others.
 This is clearly seen in the liturgy of Holy Thursday, with its rite of the washing of feet.
-Peter did not want Jesus to wash his feet, but he came to realise that Jesus does not wish to be just an example of how we should wash one another’s feet.
+Peter did not want Jesus to wash his feet, but he came to realize that Jesus does not wish to be just an example of how we should wash one another’s feet.
 Only those who have first allowed Jesus to wash their own feet can then offer this service to others.
 Only they have ‘a part’ with him and thus can serve others.

-The Church is the communio sanctorum not only because of her saints, but also because she is a communion in holy things: the love of God revealed to us in Christ and all his gifts.
-Among these gifts there is also the response of those who let themselves be touched by this love.
-In this communion of saints, in this sharing in holy things, no one possesses anything alone, but shares everything with others.
+The Church is the communio sanctorum not only because of her saints but also because she is a communion in holy things: the love of God revealed to us in Christ and all his gifts.
+Among these gifts, there is also the response of those who let themselves be touched by this love.
+In this communion of saints, in this sharing in holy things, no one possesses anything alone but shares everything with others.
 And since we are united in God, we can do something for those who are far distant, those whom we could never reach on our own, because with them and for them, we ask God that all of us may be open to his plan of salvation.

 2. ‘Where is your brother?’ – Parishes and Communities

 All that we have been saying about the universal Church must now be applied to the life of our parishes and communities.
 Do these ecclesial structures enable us to experience being part of one body?
-A body which receives and shares what God wishes to give?
-A body which acknowledges and cares for its weakest, poorest and most insignificant members?
+A body that receives and shares what God wishes to give?
+A body that acknowledges and cares for its weakest, poorest and most insignificant members?
 Or do we take refuge in a universal love that would embrace the whole world, while failing to see the Lazarus sitting before our closed doors?

 In order to receive what God gives us and to make it bear abundant fruit, we need to press beyond the boundaries of the visible Church in two ways.

 In the first place, by uniting ourselves in prayer with the Church in heaven.
 The prayers of the Church on earth establish a communion of mutual service and goodness which reaches up into the sight of God.
-Together with the saints who have found their fulfilment in God, we form part of that communion in which indifference is conquered by love.
+Together with the saints who have found their fulfillment in God, we form part of that communion in which indifference is conquered by love.
 The Church in heaven is not triumphant because she has turned her back on the sufferings of the world and rejoices in splendid isolation.
-Rather, the saints already joyfully contemplate the fact that, through Jesus’ death and resurrection, they have triumphed once and for all over indifference, hardness of heart and hatred.
+Rather, the saints already joyfully contemplate the fact that, through Jesus’ death and resurrection, they have triumphed once and for all over indifference, the hardness of heart and hatred.
 Until this victory of love penetrates the whole world, the saints continue to accompany us on our pilgrim way.
 Saint Therese of Lisieux, a Doctor of the Church, expressed her conviction that the joy in heaven for the victory of crucified love remains incomplete as long as there is still a single man or woman on earth who suffers and cries out in pain: ‘I trust fully that I shall not remain idle in heaven; my desire is to continue to work for the Church and for souls’.

 We share in the merits and joy of the saints, even as they share in our struggles and our longing for peace and reconciliation.
 Their joy in the victory of the Risen Christ gives us strength as we strive to overcome our indifference and hardness of heart.